senzing-garage/knowledge-base/HOWTO/grpc-quickstart.md

 ## Map and load your own data

-1. Create a file of JSON-lines with your data.
+1. On your local workstation, create a file of JSON-lines with your data.
    (*Caveat:* The following example doesn't work on Windows)
    Example: